allcloud-io/clisso/README.md

 credential_process = clisso get my-app --output credential_process
 ```

+> **IMPORTANT**: If `clisso get my-app --output credential_process` prompts for any input, the `credential_process` will not work as expected.
+Make sure to configure Clisso to not prompt for any input (Store the password in the key chain, use push MFA).

 Alternatively you can run the following command to configure all Apps for use with `credential_process`:

 ```bash